shakebugs/shake-docs/docs/ios/users/unregister-user.md

 Unregistering a user should be done when your user decides to _log out_ and perhaps use your application as a _guest_, or when you no longer want the subsequent reports to be associated with the current user.

-Unregistering is done by calling the `Shake.unregisterUser` method.
+Unregistering is done by calling the `Shake.unregisterUser` method:

 <Tabs groupId="ios" defaultValue="swift" values={[{ label: 'Objective-C', value: 'objectivec'},{ label: 'Swift', value: 'swift'},]}><TabItem value="objectivec">